makism/dyconnmap/INSTALL.md

 Documentation
 =============

-Once you have installed `dyconnmap`, navigate into the `tests` directory and run:
+Once you have installed `dyconnmap`, navigate into the source directory and run:
 > $ sphinx-apidoc -f -o docs/ dyconnmap/

 > $ cd docs